 Divorce isn’t something anyone ever plans when they first put a ring on their finger, but sadly, around half of all marriages will end due to a split.
 With most divorces, one of the biggest assets to be argued over is the house.
 It doesn’t have to be that way, though.
 If you want to do things amicably, looking at a house buyout might be a good idea.

-A house buyout is precisely what it sounds like.
-It occurs when one spouse decides to buy the other spouse out of a house they own during the marriage.
+A divorce house buyout is the act of one spouse deciding to buy the other spouse out of a house they jointly owned during the marriage.
 In other words, the buying spouse pays the other spouse according to the current value of the home or by offering to take over their share of the mortgage.